FFmpeg/FFV1/ffv1.md

 ### Range Coding Mode

-Early experimental versions of FFV1 used the CABAC Arithmetic coder from H.264 as defined in [@ISO.14496-10.2020], but due to the uncertain patent/royalty situation, as well as its slightly worse performance, CABAC was replaced by a range coder based on an algorithm defined by G. Nigel N. Martin in 1979 [@?Range-Encoding].
+Early experimental versions of FFV1 used the Context-Adaptive Binary Arithmetic Coding (CABAC) coder from H.264 as defined in [@ISO.14496-10.2020], but due to the uncertain patent/royalty situation, as well as its slightly worse performance, CABAC was replaced by a range coder based on an algorithm defined by G. Nigel N. Martin in 1979 [@?Range-Encoding].

 #### Range Binary Values